-Our campus is a big factor in what makes attending Recording Workshop a special experience.
+The Recording Workshop's campus is a big factor in what makes attending its programs a special experience.

-Great studios, lab, and lecture facilities are surrounded by affordable student housing.
-This lets us create a very efficient schedule that maximizes learning time per day.
-Plus it's just an excellent place to be - immersed 24/7 within a musically creative community.
+Great studios combined with close and affordable student housing maximizes the learning time per day.
+It's also just an excellent place to be - immersed 24/7 within a musically creative community.

 Studios B & D

 Recording Workshop Studios B and D are sister-studios with virtually identical gear and software.
 A key purpose of these two rooms to take projects recorded in Studios A and C and do additional production work and final mixing.
 Pro Tools 12.5 is the common thread found in all of these studios and this allows Recording Workshop students to work on their music projects moving from room to room over multiple days.